paranerd/video-exif-date-fixer/README.md

 # Video EXIF Date Editor

-This fixes an issue where videos end up with the wrong date caused by changing timezones and thus breaking media timelines.
+This fixes an issue in Synology Photos where videos would end up with the wrong date caused by changing timezones and thus breaking media timelines.

 ## Prerequisites